maximus-lee-678/server-auto-utils/README.rst

 Important Note regarding Backups
 --------------------------------
-Google has recently announced that, starting **April 15 2025** for new Service Accounts:
+Google has recently announced that starting **April 15 2025** for new Service Accounts:

 - New service accounts will not be able to own any Drive items.
 - At this time, Google Workspace will maintain access to the My Drive of pre-existing service accounts to allow customers to keep existing internal workflows and services that rely on this storage without needing to migrate to other methods for automatic item creation.